-This evolving threat landscape, coupled with the terrible PR scenarios caused by data loss, has made cybersecurity a top priority for many of your clients.
-Now is a good time to help these clients improve their cybersecurity.
+This evolving threat landscape, coupled with the terrible PR scenarios caused by data loss, has made cyber security a top priority for many clients.
+Now is the time to help your clients improve their cyber security.
 Here are five tips to share with your clients.

 1. Keep Passwords Secure

 Most programs require users to create strong passwords.
 That is passwords that contain upper and lowercase letters, numerals and special characters.
 (If your clients aren’t already using a system that requires strong passwords, tell them it’s time to change that!)

 Unfortunately, since many employers require their staff to maintain unique, strong passwords for several different programs, it can be difficult for employees to remember all of them.
 The result?
 Many people write them on sticky notes and post them on their desk or computer monitor.
 This is a bad idea.